EasyCorp/EasyAdminBundle/doc/dashboards.rst

                 // there's no need to define the "text direction" explicitly because
                 // its default value is inferred dynamically from the user locale ->setTextDirection('ltr')

+                // set this option if you prefer the page content to span the entire
+                // browser width, instead of the default design which sets a max width ->renderContentMaximized()

+                // set this option if you prefer the sidebar (which contains the main menu)
+                // to be displayed as a narrow column instead of the default expanded design ->renderSidebarMinimized()
             ;
         }
     }